canonical/launchpad-manual/docs/user/explanation/working-with-code/code-imports.rst

 In most cases, where the CVS and SVN repositories had not been manually edited or altered, it was possible to infer the information that was required for the import to proceed smoothly.
-Git, however, keeps track of renames and every commit is treated as an `atomic commit <https://www.geeksforgeeks.org/computer-networks/atomic-commit-protocol-in-distributed-system/>`_
+Git, however, keeps track of renames and every commit is treated as an `atomic commit <https://www.geeksforgeeks.org/computer-networks/atomic-commit-protocol-in-distributed-system/>`_, capturing the state of the entire project at that point.

 Making your request
 ~~~~~~~~~~~~~~~~~~~

-So, a good import is part voodoo, part science, part luck.
-An import
-will not lose data - we can verify that the result of a checkout of the
+An import will not lose data - the result of a checkout of the Git branch is
-Git branch is identical to a checkout of the CVS branch.
-But getting
+identical to a checkout of the CVS branch.
+But getting it to that point may
-it to that point may well require inspection and custom work.
+require inspection and custom work.

-For this reason, we don't have an automated process for the import.
+For this reason, there is no automated process for the import.
+Instead, you
-Instead, you `request one <https://code.launchpad.net/+code-imports/+new>`_
+`request a code import <https://code.launchpad.net/+code-imports/+new>`_
-and we put it in a queue.
-Sometimes it takes just an hour or two, sometimes it
+and it's added to the queue.
+Putting the import together can take anywhere from
-can take days to get a good import together.
-In very few cases, the old
+one hour to several days.
+In some few cases, it's not possible to get all the
-repositories are so wedged that we can't get all the history exactly
-right.
-It's best just to get started and see how it goes.
-We are
-constantly improving the voodoo.
+history exactly right, but the systems and processes used behind the scenes are
+being constantly improved.

-The initial import can take a long time—up to several days, depending on
+The initial import can take a long time; up to several days, depending on
 the number of revisions that need to be converted.
 Once the import is
-established it will be updated from the CVS or Subversion branch with
+established, it will be updated from the CVS or Subversion branch every 6-12
-every 6-12 hours, although an import can be requested at any time by
+hours, although an import can be requested at any time by clicking the
-clicking the "Import Now" button on the import page.
+"Import Now" button on the import page.

 More information
 ----------------